KMPSUJ/NightWithJulia2025/README.md

 # NightWithJulia2025
 Event "Night With Julia" organised in 2025.
 Introduction course and a few problem to hack.
+GPT or any other AI should be able to translate the content of this repo to English if necessary :)

 ## Co się będzie działo?